hyperknot/openfreemap/README.md

 Generating the domain inside the style TileJSON files dynamically (using nginx sub_filter).

-Added SKIP_LETSENCRYPT variable for cases when the certificates are self-managed or self-signed is OK.
+Added SELF_SIGNED_CERTS variable for cases when the certificates are self-managed or self-signed is OK.

 **v0.7**